rojcyk/figmaIO/README.md

 }
 ```

 Once my plugin determines whether we have cached data or not, it sends it over to the ui.
-There:
+There I ...

 ```js
 /* UI.js */